+· unaccompanied children;

-- unaccompanied children; - people with personal belongings (especially valuables) still in the building; - people in a state of undress (e.g. indoor sportswear); - people wishing to rejoin friends; - getting people away from the building (e.g. to transport); and - inclement weather.
+- people with personal belongings (especially valuables) still in the building; - people in a state of undress (e.g. swimmers); - · people wishing to rejoin friends; - getting people away from the building (e.g. to transport); and - · inclement weather.

-You should also assess the risk of any incident occurring which might prejudice public safety or disrupt normal operations, for example, power cuts, bomb threats or crowd disorder.
-Such incidents often arise with little or no warning and may not be capable of being dealt with by the management operating under normal circumstances.
+You may need to consider the risk of another incident occurring at the premises which might prejudice public safety or disrupt normal operations; for example, power cuts, bomb threats, delayed starts or crowd disorder.
+Since a fire may be associated with some other emergency, your various response procedures should be integrated.